jess-castillo/Panoptic-Instance_Segmentation/Panoptic_Segmentation/UPSNet/README.md

 ```

-For implementing UPSNet we are going to use the COCOval2017 dataset.

 **Before  runing  any `.sh` file, you should do this:**

   - Make the script executable with command `chmod +x <fileName>`.